zerynth/streaming-replication-docker/README.md

 # Streaming Replication Container Setup for TimescaleDB

 Use this repository to launch a streaming replication enabled TimescaleDB cluster with 1 primary and 1 replica.
-To learn more about streaming replication in PostgreSQL, take a look at the [TimescaleDB Streaming Replication Documentation][timescale-streamrep-docs].

 The `Dockerfile` takes advantage of PostgreSQL's [init script hooks](https://docs.docker.com/samples/library/postgres/#how-to-extend-this-image) and runs
 `replication.sh` after the database has been initialized to configure the replication settings. `replication.sh` uses the variables defined in